rasteiner/k3-cdtfiles-section/readme.md

 Extract the contents into a folder in your `site/plugins` folder.

 ## Use
 Replace your `files` section in the blueprint with a `cdtfiles` section.
-Add the `dragText` property with the a query template:
+Add the `dragText` property with a query template:

 ```yaml
 sections: